About expanded text ads

-- The domain of your Display URL is now based on your Final URL domain.
-With expanded text ads, you no longer have to enter your Display URL when creating a new ad.
-Instead, AdWords will use the domain from your Final URL and show it as your ad’s Display URL.
-For example, if your Final URL is www.example.com/outdoor/hiking/shoes, your ad’s Display URL will show as www.example.com.
+- The domain of your display URL is based on your final URL domain.
+Google Ads will use the domain from your final URL and show it as your ad’s display URL.
+For example, if your final URL is www.example.com/outdoor/hiking/shoes, your ad’s display URL will show as www.example.com.

-- The Display URL can include two optional “Path” fields.
-You can combine your Display URL with up to two new optional ”Path” fields.
-These fields are added to the Display URL after your website’s domain, so that you can add text that will help people who see your ad get a better sense of where they’ll be taken when they click it.
-The text that you put in the path fields doesn’t necessarily have to be part of your website’s URL, but it should be related to the content on your landing page.
-So if your Final URL is www.example.com/outdoor/hiking/shoes, you might want your path text to be “Hiking” and “Shoes”, so your ad’s Display URL becomes www.example.com/Hiking/Shoes.
+- The display URL can include two optional “Path” fields.
+You can combine your display URL with up to two new optional ”Path” fields.
+These fields are added to the display URL after your website’s domain, so you can add text that will help people who see your ad get a better sense of where they’ll be taken when they click it.
+The text you put in the path fields doesn’t necessarily have to be part of your website’s URL, but it should be related to the content on your landing page.
+So if your final URL is www.example.com/outdoor/hiking/shoes, you might want your path text to be “Hiking” and “Shoes” so your ad’s display URL is www.example.com/Hiking/Shoes.

 Frequently asked questionsHow do expanded text ads work on mobile?

 Yes.
 To create an expanded text ad for the Display Network, select Text ad at the "All campaigns" level.
 You can also copy and paste expanded text ads from Search Network campaigns to Display Network campaigns.